-You need to read this booklet carefully with your parent(s) / guardian(s).
+You need to read this booklet carefully with your parent(s)/guardian(s).

-- Thursday 15th February: Options Evening will take place between 5:30pm and 7:30pm in the school. - Wednesday 28th February: Year 9 Spring report is sent home. - Thursday 7th March: Year 9 Parents' Evening. - Friday 15th March: Deadline for return of the options form.
-The options form is an online process through MCAS.
+- Thursday 13th February: Options Evening will take place between 5:30pm and 7:30pm in the school.
+This is your opportunity to discuss all of the option subjects and their course content with the Heads of Departments. - Friday 14th February : Options form goes live on MCAS.
+Please make your 3 choices and 2 reserve choices. - Wednesday 26th February: Year 9 Spring report is sent home. - Thursday 6th March: Year 9 Parents' Evening 3.45-6.45pm - Friday 14th March: Deadline for return of the options form via MCAS.

-Additional information:
+Further information is available on the college website:

+Home>Curriculum>GCSE Options

-- Frequently asked questions for all subjects are available on the college website: Home>Curriculum>GCSE Options">CURRICULUM - Dedicated email address for all GCSE option queries:
+There is a dedicated email address which should be used for all GCSE option queries: